Kexvin/Complete-10k-pipeline/README.md

 ## 10-K form agent

+This project aims to simplify the analysis of 10-k forms and seeks to also provide additional context to further aid in research.

 ## Classifier Agent

 Checks what stock the 10-k form is for.
 Determines which equations to use for numbers, and also uses rag for the qualitative aspect to supplement and reinforce kaggle dataset.

-# Quantitative Agent
+## Quantitative Agent

 Checks and validates the numbers that are discussed within the 10-k forms and make sure using stricly coded equations so that their is no misinterpretation.

-# Qualitative Agent
+## Qualitative Agent

 Once the stock has been identified RAG will be called to pull the specifc qualitative data needed to assist with numbers.

-# Summarizer Agent
+## Summarizer Agent

 Concatenates all the outputs from agents, reviews the output for accuracy and quality as well.